Family Formation (preschool through grade 5)

 How Classroom Lessons Work

-Families gather together in the parish once a month.
+Families gather together in the parish once a month (typically the first Wednesday of the month, 5:30-7:00pm).
 Using the lessons provided, trained catechists teach the children in grade-level classrooms while parents attend an adult teaching on the same topic.

 Parents are then provided all the Home Lesson materials needed for the rest of the month to teach the Faith to their family.

 Through this time together as a parish, families are supported not only by parish staff, but by other families who are also undertaking the same task of raising their children in the Faith.

 At the heart of Family Formation is the home.
 Weekly Home Lessons provide the backbone for children’s spiritual formation and cover all the major principles of the Catholic Faith.

 By devoting approximately one hour per week throughout the school year, fully incorporating the Catholic Faith will soon become a way of life for families.

 Lessons include hands-on activities for the whole family, memory verses, audios, stories, games, and booklets to aid families in developing traditions that integrate the liturgical seasons of the Church.